thomasyang44/sko-tech-academy/docs/client-onboarding/co-rebuild.md

     i.e. searches for documents based on information contained in the documents themselves, not (only) on their metadata.
     <br><br>
     On this lab, for triggering the custom actions, a custom javascript is used to file a newly uploaded document into a folder, those identity is derived from a search.
 The script is available in the
     <a href="https://github.com/thomasyang44/sko-tech-academy/blob/main/docs/client-onboarding/labs/Content/Lab%20Data" target="_blank">**Lab Data**</a>
     folder.
-Be aware that in the script, some replacements need to be made, to make it refer to the right properties.
-The username prefix is denoted by usrxxx in the script, and the xxx part needs to be updated.
     <br>
     **Approximate Duration**: 4 - 5 hours
     <br>